jonathan-vella/azure-arc-enabled-sql-server/arc-sql-hands-on-lab/README.md

 - ✅ Windows Server 2016+ with SQL Server 2012+ already installed
 - ✅ Network connectivity from server to Azure (outbound HTTPS/443)

+> [!NOTE]
-> **Note:** For Best Practices Assessment and Monitoring features, Windows Server 2012 R2 and older versions are not supported.
+> For Best Practices Assessment and Monitoring features, Windows Server 2012 R2 and older
+> versions are not supported.

 ---